GenreShinobi/MyBinge/README.md

 - [ ] Allow the user to Rate movies (using something more creative than just 1-5, stars, or thumbs up)
 - [ ] Use the data to make connections and recommendations through something other than genre and popularity
 - [ ] Add a Second API of some kind.
 Maybe there's another movie DB API out there that provides facts?
+- [ ] Update this README to more accurately reflect the entire project and link to the other parts